ncp38/cs142-s25/projects/proj6/index.md

 ### Guidelines

 Below, I specify exactly what you need to do get a "baseline" grade of A, B, or C.  Completing the requirements for that particular baseline grade will earn you that grade, provided that you do all the *other* things required for programs, such as proper documentation/comments, good use of object-oriented design, etc.  Excellent work will give you up to 4 additional points, but will not move you to the next letter grade boundary.
-In other words, if you complete the guidelines for a "B" project, you will earn a baseline score of 85 points, plus up to 4 more for good object oriented design and programming choices, but you cannot earn a higher grade than 89.
+In other words, if you complete the guidelines for a "B" project, you will earn a baseline score of 85 points, plus up to 4 more for good object oriented design, creativity, or extra features, but you cannot earn a higher grade than 89.

 - For a baseline grade of "C" (a 75), you must:
   - Implement the alarm clock game so that